Diversity and Inclusion

 The Department of Residence Life is committed to making the residence halls a welcoming place where each person has an equitable place within the community.
 As such, Residence Life provides the following support for any student that has questions or concerns about their housing assignment.

 Designated staff member(s) that will work directly with students to address any questions, concerns, or requests to their housing assignment, roommate assignment or housing environment.

 University text messaging system that allows students to text a representative at MSU that will reach out to them privately to discuss any services or support that they might need as they transition to MSU.
-This will be rolled out during the summer 2016 semester.

 We offer a variety of living options on-campus for residents to select from including co-ed and single gender residence halls.
-Residence Life works with our partners at the Diversity Awareness Office to ensure that students have access to resources and support throughout the University.
+Residence Life works with our partners at the Diversity and Inclusion Student Commons to ensure that students have access to resources and support throughout the University.
 In order to provide support to students who, for whatever reason, need or request special accommodations due to gender identity/expression, Residence Life needs to know that a student requires such accommodations.
 Residence Life staff are also concerned with the roommate matches and take careful considerations with all of our roommate assignments.
 If you do not have a strong feeling about who your roommate is, we would ask you to contact Residence Life to make additional notes to your application about the type of roommate you are willing to live with.

 Any willful attempt to repress, undermine, or otherwise damage any person or group constitutes a legitimate threat to the health and welfare of our community.
 Therefore, discrimination, harassment, intimidation, abuse, assault, verbal or written threats (direct or implied) will be addressed immediately, and dealt with seriously.